norlab-ulaval/libpointmatcher/doc/Compilation.md

     You can download and install cmake from their [website](https://cmake.org/download/).

 *NOTE:* CMake has a GUI called cmake-gui which can be useful for configuring builds.
 We recommend you install this as well since it will be referred to in this tutorial.

-*NOTE 2:* Some functionalities like find_package() (only useful if you intent to link with your own project) will only work if you have CMake 2.8.11 or over.
-On Ubuntu 12.04, only 2.8.7 is available using apt-get.
-If you intent to use such functionality, you will have to compile CMake from sources.

 #### Installing Eigen